 Infrastructure Acceleration Fund

-The IAF will address some of the underlying barriers to supply by:
+IAF aims to address some of the underlying barriers to housing supply by:

-- opening up more land for housing development, particularly in locations close to jobs and amenities
+- opening up more land for housing development, particularly in areas close to jobs and other amenities

-- allowing for a wider mix of housing that is affordable for low- to moderate-income households to own or rent
+- allowing for a wider mix of housing, e.g. townhouses, units, apartments and standalone houses, that is affordable for low- to moderate-income households to own or rent

 - freeing up development-ready land and accelerating housing development to moderate growth in house and land prices.